 Personalize your custom “Shuri-Ryu” project by clicking the button next to your favorite “Shuri-Ryu” title below...

-Taidō (The Way of the Body) is a style of Karate practiced in Japan and popular around the world.
+Taidō (The Way of the Body) is a style of Karate practiced in Japan and popular worldwide.

 The first character 躰 is a variant of the original Chinese character 體.
-In modern Japan, they tend to use 体, a more simple form of the character. 体 is also the modern Simplified Chinese form of 體.
+In modern Japan, they tend to use 体, a more simple character form. 体 is also the modern Simplified Chinese form of 體.

 The 躰 character is correct for this 躰道 martial arts title.
 But it can be confusing with so many variants out there, not to mention other homophonic Japanese words that also romanize as Taidō or Taidou.

-However, depending on context, it can encompass other meanings such as: form; style; system; to experience; aspect; corpus, corporeal; the substance, the essentials.
+However, depending on the context, it can encompass other meanings such as form, style, system, experience, aspect, corpus, corporeal, substance, or essentials.

 The second character, 道, is recognized and well-known as the “Way” and is the same “do” as in Karate-do or Aikido.

 The following table may be helpful for those studying Chinese or Japanese...